Vaccinations are designed to protect your loved pets against common and often fatal diseases.

 Also causes Cat Flu signs especially conjunctivitis.

-A single yearly vaccination against the fatal Rabbit Calicivirus is recommended from 8 weeks of age.
+Bi-annual vaccination against the fatal Rabbit Calicivirus is recommended from 8 weeks of age.

 Calicivirus was released to control wild rabbit population and has been only moderately successful in doing so.
 However it does occur in pet rabbits and can cause sudden death with little or no other symptoms.